candy-lang/candy/README.md

     text
   ```
 * **Permanent fuzzing.**
-  While editing your code, it's automatically tested with loads of inputs to see if one breaks the code.
+  While editing your code, the tooling automatically tests it with many input to see if one breaks the code.
   You'll be immediately notified of any unhandled inputs.
+  This is how the tooling could look like:
   ```
-  foo a =
+  foo a =            # If you pass a = 0, ...
     needs (isInt a)
-    logarithm a  # fails for a = 0
+    logarithm a      # ... then this fails because logarithm only works on positive numbers.
   ```

 ## Discussion